Mauritania: Early history

-The ancient tribes of Mauritania were Berber, Niger-Congo, and Bafour peoples.
+The ancient tribes of Mauritania were the Niger-Congo, and Bafour peoples.
 The Bafour were among the first Saharan peoples to abandon their previously nomadic lifestyle and adopt a primarily agricultural one.
-In response to the gradual desiccation of the Sahara, they eventually migrated southward.
+In response to the gradual desertification of the Sahara, they eventually migrated southward.
+The Bafour peoples were displaced by the Berber people when that group arrived in the 3rd to 7th centuries.
 Many of the Berber tribes have claimed to have Yemeni (and sometimes other Arab) origins.
-Little evidence supports those claims; however, a 2000 DNA study of the Yemeni people suggested some ancient connection might exist between the peoples.
+Little evidence supports those claims, but a 2000 DNA study of the Yemeni people suggested that some ancient connection might exist between the peoples.

 The Umayyads were the first Arab Muslims to enter Mauritania.
-During the Islamic conquests, they made incursions into Mauritania and were present in the region by the end of the seventh century.
+During the Islamic conquests, they made incursions into Mauritania and were established in the region by the end of the seventh century.
 Many Berber tribes in Mauritania fled the arrival of the Arabs to the Gao region in Mali.

 Other peoples also migrated south past the Sahara and into West Africa.
 In the 11th century, several nomadic Berber confederations in the desert regions overlapping present-day Mauritania joined to form the Almoravid movement.
 They expanded north and south, spawning an important empire that stretched from the Sahara to the Iberian Peninsula in Europe.
 According to a disputed Arab tradition, the Almoravids traveled south and conquered the ancient and extensive Ghana Empire around 1076.

-From 1644 to 1674, the indigenous peoples of the area that is modern Mauritania made what became their final effort to repel the Yemeni Maqil Arabs who were invading their territory.
+From 1644 to 1674, the indigenous peoples of the area that is modern Mauritania made what became their final effort to repel the Maqil Arabs who were invading their territory.
 This effort, which was unsuccessful, is known as the Char Bouba War.
 The invaders were led by the Beni Hassan tribe.
 The descendants of the Beni Hassan warriors became the upper stratum of Moorish society.
 Hassaniya, a bedouin Arabic dialect named for the Beni Hassan, became the dominant language among the largely nomadic population.